MQTTCool/hello-iot-world-html-example/README.md

 pertinent graphical gauge.

-Real-time telemetry updates are delivered by a random feed simulator, which is a pure MQTT Java client that connects to a MQTT broker, generates simulated data and publishes them to the target topics at a fixed interval (100 ms).
+Real-time telemetry updates are delivered by a random feed simulator, which is a pure MQTT Java client that connects to an MQTT broker, generates simulated data and publishes them to the target topics at a fixed interval (100 ms).

 The demo shows how MQTT.Cool enables an *end-to-end* connection between the Web